Easy homemade lemon tart is a great citrus dessert made from scratch & using basic ingredients. It’s a perfect baking project for kids as well!

 - Return to the oven and bake for a further 35–40 minutes or until the filling is set.

-- Take out, let cool down completely before removing it from the tin.
+- Take it out and let cool down completely before removing it from the tin.

 - Dust with icing sugar and serve.